We're an affiliate

 9. They’re playful

 Playing alone does not always mean your cat is lonely.
-Cats consider their toys their friend, so technically, they are playing with a friend.
+Cats consider their toys their friends, so technically, they are playing with a friend.
 A happy cat will tend to become playful with other cats or with their owner.

 10. They are relaxed